wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 life for the indefinite future.
 I was in beautiful California with my closest friends, making decent money.
 I had reasonable work hours at a fulfilling job, and some flexibility to travel.
-On paper, life was everything that I envisioned it to be.
+On paper, life was everything that I had envisioned it to be.
 I had nothing further that I cared to attain.

 Yet I was not content.